th0masb/jflow/README.md

 The jars (including source and javadoc) will be built in `build/libs` directory and an uncompressed version of the documentation ready to be viewed in a browser will be built in the `build/docs/javadoc` directory.
-If you are using unix simply substitute the command prompt instruction for the following command in the Terminal `./gradlew clean build`.
+If you are using Unix simply substitute the command prompt instruction for the following command in the Terminal `./gradlew clean build`.